SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

 For more information, refer to the documentation on the [SAP Cloud Logging service](https://help.sap.com/docs/cloud-logging/cloud-logging/what-is-sap-cloud-logging?version=Cloud).

-For the Partner Reference application, an SAP Cloud Logging instance is created with service plan [standard](https://help.sap.com/docs/cloud-logging/cloud-logging/service-plans?version=Cloud) using the [*mta.yaml*](../../../tree/main-multi-tenant-features/mta.yaml) file:
+For the Partner Reference Application, an SAP Cloud Logging instance is created with service plan [standard](https://help.sap.com/docs/cloud-logging/cloud-logging/service-plans?version=Cloud) using the [*mta.yaml*](../../../tree/main-multi-tenant-features/mta.yaml) file:

 1. Enable the SAP Cloud Logging service instance and [OpenTelemetry](https://help.sap.com/docs/cloud-logging/cloud-logging/ingest-via-opentelemetry-api-endpoint?version=Cloud) by adding the following code snippet to the *resources* in the *mta.yaml*:
     ```yml